chelseajuyan/cartography_2023/README.md

 # Welcome to Our Codebase! 🗺

-By: Matthew Lam, Chelsea Ju, Yilin Xu, Eddie Houghton
+#### This is a repository for all the code and materials used to make our maps and visualizations for the class GEOG0162 Cartography and Data Visualization at University College London.

-### This is a repository for all the code and materials used to make our maps and visualizations for the class GEOG0162 Cartography and Data Visualization at University College London.
+#### By: Matthew Lam, Chelsea Ju, Yilin Xu, Eddie Houghton

 Every week, we worked as a group to create a map or data visualization